gutomcosta/soccer-manager/README.md

 # Soccer::Engine

-This is an atempt to build a probabilistic soccer manager game using Markov Chains and Probabilistic Programming.
+This is an attempt to build soccer manager game using Markov Chains and Probabilistic Programming.
 My goal here, is to use these concepts in a pet-project just to pratice.
-I don't have the intetion to build the next generation of Soccer Manager games, rs.
+I don't have the intention to build the next generation of Soccer Manager games, rs.

-The basic idea is that players, in na determinted position, have possible actions,  and this actions have probabilities associated.
+The basic idea is that players, in a determined position, have possible actions,  and this actions have probabilities

 For example:
 A player with a Foward position, should can be a something like this: